juan-m-varela/post-install-config/README.md

 <p>
 Now we're going to add another agent

-Navigate to the "Agents" blade, then click "Agents", then click "Add New", then type in "Jane Doe" into the Name: field, then enter an email address, then enter a user name, then click "Set Password"
+Navigate to the "Agents" blade, then click "Agents", then click "Add New", then type in "John Doe" into the Name: field, then enter an email address, then enter a user name, then click "Set Password"

 After you click "Set Password", uncheck the box stating "Send the agent a password reset email", then uncheck the box stating "Require password change at next login", then enter "Password1" into the "New Password" field, then click "Set"
 **Write down this information for later**